mariadb-corporation/mariadb-columnstore-tools/mcsimport/README.md

 ### -C escape_character
 By default mcsimport uses the double-quote character `"` as escaping character.
 It can be changed through the command line parameter -C. The escaping character's length is limited to 1.

+### -rc read_cache_size
+By default mcsimport uses a read cache size of 2,097,152 (2MiB) to cache chunks of the input file in RAM.
+It can be changed through the command line paramter -rc.
+A minimum cache size of 1,048,576 (1 MiB) is required.

 ### -header
 Choose this flag to ignore the first line of the input CSV file as header.
 (It won't be injected)